the-kunmi/Exploring-NYC-Public-School-Test-Result-Scores/README.md

 Analyzing the performance of schools is important for a variety of stakeholders, including policy and education professionals, researchers, government, and even parents considering which school their children should attend.

-dataset called schools.csv has been provided.
+Dataset called "schools.csv" has been provided.

 I'm going to be answering three key questions about New York City (NYC) public school SAT performance:
 - Which NYC schools had the best math results.